mudler/LocalAI/docs/content/docs/features/image-generation.md

 #### Setup

-Note: In order to use the `images/generation` endpoint with the `stablediffusion` C++ backend, you need to build LocalAI with `GO_TAGS=stablediffusion`.
-If you are using the container images, it is already enabled.
+Note: In order to use the `images/generation` endpoint with the `stablediffusion` C++ backend, you need to build LocalAI with `GO_TAGS=stablediffusion` or alternatively with `GO_TAGS=tinydream`.
+If you are using the container images, they are already enabled.

 {{< tabs >}}
 {{% tab name="Prepare the model in runtime" %}}